oscar30gt/oscargrimal.com/public/markdown/blog/welcome-to-my-new-website.md

 ## What's Inside

 - **Projects**: A showcase of the tools and apps I've been building.
-- **Blog**: Thoughts, tips, and lessons learned in software development.
+- **Blog**: Random thoughts and tips I learn from my journey in software development.
-- **About Me**: Learn more about me, my setup, and what I'm passionate about.
+- **About Me**: Learn more about me and what I'm passionate about.

 ## Why This Website?